 People have been talking for years about Harry Lorayne’s The Memory Book.

-But all of these features are not the only reason you’re in for treat when you pick up this book.
-If you don’t have a re-reading strategy, then I recommend you get started with one.
-I personally re-read one book a month on average.
+(Speaking of which, if you don’t have a re-reading strategy, then I recommend you get started with one.
+I personally re-read one book a month on average.)

 And The Memory Book is well-worth going through at least a few times.